-A well-grounded mixed powder of high purity GeO_2 (Sigma-Aldrich, 99.99%) and Co_3O_4 (Sigma-Aldrich, 99.99%) in stoichiometric amounts was pressed in a cylindrical disc at 50 kg/cm2 by hydraulic press and followed by the sintering process to yield the desired compound.
+A well-ground mixed powder of high-purity GeO2 (Sigma-Aldrich, 99.99%) and Co3O4 (Sigma-Aldrich, 99.99%) in stoichiometric amounts was pressed into a cylindrical disk at 50 kg/cm2 using a hydraulic press and followed by the sintering process to yield the desired compound.
 The details of the sample synthesis procedures are described in a previous publication [15].
-The single phase of the synthesized sample was confirmed by x-ray diffraction measurements using a high-resolution XPERT-PRO diffractometer (Co-K{α} radiation with λ = 1.78901 Å).
-The temperature-dependent vibrational Raman-scattering spectra of GCO were recorded with a commercial Labram-HR800 micro-Raman spectrometer, in the temperature range of 5 K to 300 K, using a He-Ne laser of wavelength 514 nm.
-For frequency calibration the silicon mode at 520 cm^{-1} was used.
+The single phase of the synthesized sample was confirmed by x-ray diffraction measurements using a high-resolution XPERT-PRO diffractometer (Co- K{α} radiation with $\lambda = 1.78901$ Å).
+The temperature-dependent vibrational Raman-scattering spectra of GCO were recorded with a commercial Labram-HR800 micro-Raman spectrometer, in the temperature range of 5 to 300 K, using a He-Ne laser of wavelength 514 nm.
+For frequency calibration, the silicon mode at 520 cm-1 was used.
 All the Raman spectra were recorded in the anti-Stokes region.
-For the low-temperature measurements, the sample was first mounted on a cold stage setup (THMS600 stage from Linkam UK) equipped with a temperature controller capable of maintaining a steady temperature.
-The sample was cooled by liquid helium and the temperature controller was able to hold the temperature fluctuations within a range of $\pm 1 \,\mathrm{K}$.
-The room temperature IR spectrum was recorded using a Perkin-Elmer Spectrum-Two system with the standard spectral resolution of $0.5 \,\mathrm{cm}^{-1}$.
+For the low-temperature measurements, the sample was first mounted on a cold stage setup (THMS600 stage, Linkam, UK) equipped with a temperature controller capable of maintaining a steady temperature.
+The sample was cooled by liquid helium and the temperature controller was able to hold the temperature fluctuations within a range of ± 1 K. The experimental uncertainty in the Raman peak positions, as determined using Lorentzian oscillator fits, was less than 0.1 cm-1.
+The room-temperature IR spectrum was recorded using a Perkin-Elmer Spectrum-Two system with the standard spectral resolution of 0.5 cm-1.
+The IR-active mode frequencies were determined by Lorentzian oscillator fits of the transmittance data.